wiloon/blog/content/post/archive-1/2014-03-29-install-gui-on-debian-7-wheezy.md

 LXDE

-The LXDE or “Lightweight X11 Desktop Environment” is an extremely fast-performing and energy-saving desktop environment.
+The LXDE or "Lightweight X11 Desktop Environment" is an extremely fast-performing and energy-saving desktop environment.
 LXDE uses less CPU and less RAM than other environments.
 It is especially designed for cloud computers with low hardware specifications, such as netbooks, mobile devices (e.g. MIDs) or older computers.
 LXDE can be installed on many Linux distributions including Debian, Fedora, OpenSUSE and Ubuntu.

 minimum set of elements